tpayne/lang-examples/nodejs/genai/gemini/chatbot/README.md

         -e GOOGLE_API_KEY=<YourKey> \
         chatbot:1.0

-If everything has worked as expected, then you can open the chatbot on port localhost:8080.
+If everything has worked as expected, then you can open the chatbot on port localhost:8080, e.g.

 ```bash
  curl -H "Content-Type: application/json" \